 Directions: Catnip-Fennel Tea For Colicky Babies

-Drinking this brew 20-30 minutes before nursing passes the benefits on to the baby (an added benefit is that fennel also promotes lactation).
-A dropper-full (about 1/2 to 1 teaspoon) may be added to a bottle of breastmilk, formula, or water and given to the baby.
+For Mother: Drinking this brew 20-30 minutes before nursing passes the benefits on to the baby (an added benefit is that fennel also promotes lactation).
+For Baby: A dropper-full (about 1/2 to 1 teaspoon) may be added to a bottle of breastmilk, formula, or water.

 One other tip for colicky babies: Burping your baby right after nursing helps reduce the chance of trapped gas.
 Besides, there is something settling and calming to taking that time with your little one, making for a calmer baby.
 Be sure your little one has burped before moving on to something else.

 And finally, please understand that YOU are NOT causing it; your infant having colic doesn’t make you a bad mother.
 Please cut yourself some slack!
 Call your mom or an understanding friend; actively seek a support network for a little time away or a nap for yourself.
 Cheer up, dear Mama, this too shall pass!